Garmin Elevate Gen 5

 Take Out

 Garmin’s latest ELEVATE Gen 5 optical heart rate monitor (oHRM) sensor represents another step for the company’s wrist sensor technology.
 With improvements such as ECG & skin temperature measurement, the Gen 5 sensor should offer enhanced accuracy and valuable insights for users.
 Supported by clever algorithms and potential integration with HR data from a chest strap, this oHRM sensor demonstrates Garmin’s commitment to staying competitive and delivering comprehensive health information.
 While supporting features like ECG, the Gen 5 sensor may not include Galvanic Skin Response (GSR) capabilities.
-Nonetheless, it sets the stage for future advancements in wrist-based metrics and solidifies Garmin’s position as a sports and wellness leader.
+Nonetheless, it sets the stage for future advancements in wrist-based metrics and solidifies Garmin’s position as a leader in sports and wellness.

 Expect to see it within a month on the Epix 2 Pro and Fenix 7 Pro series.